universedocs/Universe-Docs/README.md

 ![Digital Board](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0090.jpg)

-## World Knowledge accessible by IoT and Robots
+## Documents manageble / usable by Robots and IoT

-Documents and applicaions should be managable remotely by Robots, IoT and other devices.
-Since all machine like tasks are transfered to Robots in future.
-Human just enjoys life and does what he likes (art, sex, etc.,).
+Documents and applicaions should be manageble/usable remotely by Robots, IoT and other devices.
 See below diagram.
+Robots can use Linux (Ubuntu) OS or modified version of Apple Inc.'s OS instead of ROS (Realtime OS) and "Universe Docs Brain" can run in it developed using Swift Programming Language.
+For example Apple watch using modified version of iOS.
+IoT is a small device and it needs ROS, but who knows what happens in future?
+One programming language is better, but OS can be different!

 ![Trasnfer world knowledge to Robot](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0092.jpg)